B2B direct mail marketing strategies that will boost your small business marketing efforts without wasting time or money

 I had to see the data for myself before I believed it, but after we incorporated this strategy into ALL of PostcardMania’s own direct mail marketing (and we mail 180,000+ postcards WEEKLY,) I can say confidently:

-An integrated approach that complements and enhances your direct mail campaign makes a HUGE difference.
+An integrated approach that complements and enhances your direct mail campaign makes a HUGE difference in monetizing a leads database.

 The strategy is called re-targeting…